ainagari/ainagari.github.io/menu/about.md

 ### Service

 * Served as a reviewer for RANLP 2019, SemEval 2020, EACL 2021, SRW@EACL 2021, ACL 2021
-* Outstanding reviewer in EACL 2021
+* Outstanding reviewer in EACL 2021 and ACL 2021